MAP Test Math

 • RIT range: 211-217

 Kate has a guitar lesson at 2:45 PM.
-The walk between her house to her music teacher's house takes 11 minutes and the lesson is 45 minutes long.
+The walk from her house to her music teacher’s house takes 11 minutes and the lesson is 45 minutes long.
 Her teacher started the lesson 7 minutes later than scheduled.
 Assuming Kate leaves right after the lesson is over, what time will Kate arrive home?

-1. 3:58 PM
+1. 3:59 PM

 2. 3:47 PM